Gluten-Free Financiers Recipe

 Instructions

-- Melt butter in a small saucepan over medium heat.
-Continue cooking until butter is boiling and turns golden brown and smells nutty, for about 8 minutes.
+- Melt the butter in a small saucepan over medium heat.
+Continue cooking until the butter is boiling and turns golden brown and smells nutty, for about 8 minutes.
 Pour into a bowl and let cool.

-- In a medium bowl whisk the brown sugar with the almond flour and salt.
+- In a medium bowl, whisk the brown sugar with the almond flour and salt.

 - Add the egg whites and mix.
 Add the vanilla extract and the brown rice flour.
 At last, add the browned butter and mix until incorporated well.